syiming/testbed/docs/source/support/gcp.md

 Now you are in your root directory again!

 ## Other Tips
 You can use [Tmux](https://linuxize.com/post/getting-started-with-tmux/) to keep the training sessions running when you close your laptop.
-Also, if your collaborators log into the same account on the VM instance, they will see the same tmux session screen in real time.
+Also, if your collaborators log into the same account on the VM instance, they will see the same tmux session screen in real-time.

-You can develop your code on remote server directly if you are comfortable with vim or emacs.
+You can develop your code on the remote server directly if you are comfortable with vim or emacs.

-You can develop locally on your favorite editor, push to your branch on Github, and pull on remote server to run.
+You can develop locally on your favorite editor, push to your branch on Github, and pull on the remote server to run.

-Besides `gcloud compute scp`, another tool you can check out is [rsync](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/) which can synchronize files and folders between your local machine and remote server.
+Besides `gcloud compute scp`, another tool you can check out is [rsync](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/) which can synchronize files and folders between your local machine and the remote server.

 ## REMINDER: Make sure you stop your instances!